CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 !!!
 Note

-If you use Crypt4GH to encrypt your datasets and include CSC public key during data encryption, the dataset will be automatically decrypted when uploaded to SD Desktop.
+If you include SDS public key during data encryption with Cryot4GH, the dataset will be automatically decrypted when uploaded into SD Desktop your computing enviroment from SD Connect.